lowRISC/opentitan/hw/ip/aes/pre_sca/prolead/README.md

    If the values do not grow in the further progression taking more simulations into account, the reported leakage probably occurred due to a false positive.
    It's further recommended to consider at least 10 or 100 Mio simulations for hardware designs when evaluating in the normal or compact mode, respectively.

-   In this particular example, the evaluation is performed in normal mode and all `-log10(p)` values for more than 384sk simulations are below the threshold.
+   In this particular example, the evaluation is performed in compact mode and all `-log10(p)` values are below the threshold.
-   It can thus be assumed that the values above the threshold are false positives.

    By default, the script will evaluate the AES cipher core including the PRNG.
    But you can actually specify the top module to evaluate.